cyverse-archive/Donkey/README.markdown

 refers to a service ticket string that has been obtained from CAS.

-Secured services can be distinguished from unsecured services by looking at the source code (or this document).
-All endpoints are defined in the file, `core.clj`.
-Endpoints defined with GET, POST, PUT, DELETE, HEAD and ANY macros are not secured.
-Endpoints defined with FILTERED-GET, FILTERED-POST, FILTERED-PUT, FILTERED-DELETE, FILTERED-HEAD and FILTERED-ANY macros are secured.
+Secured services can be distinguished from unsecured services by looking at the path in the URL.
+The paths for all secured endpoints begin with `/secured` whereas the paths for all other endpoints do not.
 In the documentation below, services that are not secured will be labeled as unsecured endpoints and services that are secured will be labeled as secured endpoints.

 If authentication or authorization fails for a secured service then an HTTP 401 (unauthorized) status will result, and there will be no response body,